dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 - **Upload XML**
   **Default**: *Not configured*

   To use exploit protection to [protect devices from exploits](https://go.microsoft.com/fwlink/?linkid=853982 ), create an XML file that includes the system and application mitigation settings you want.
-There are two methods to create teh XML file:
+There are two methods to create the XML file:

   - *PowerShell* - Use one or more of the *Get-ProcessMitigation*, *Set-ProcessMitigation*, and *ConvertTo-ProcessMitigationPolicy* PowerShell cmdlets.
 The cmdlets configure mitigation settings, and export an XML representation of them.